rizkyyanuark/Lung_Cancer_Predict-App/README.md

-# 🫁 Lung-Cancer Predict
+# 🫁 Lung Cancer Predict

 ## 📝 Overview

-The Apple-Inspired AI Calculator is an innovative project that utilizes OpenCV and Google’s Gemini AI to solve mathematical problems of any complexity.
-The user can draw the math problem on the screen, and the AI model will interpret the visual input to provide a detailed solution.
-This project is similar to the Apple iPad calculator but leverages advanced AI technology for enhanced functionality and accuracy.
+The Lung-Cancer Predict project is an innovative app with a graphical user interface (GUI) that utilizes machine learning algorithms to predict the risk level of lung cancer in patients.
+The user can input relevant medical data, and the machine learning model will analyze the information to provide a detailed risk assessment.

 ## ✨ Features

 - ✍️ **Draw Math Problems:** Use your finger to draw any mathematical problem on the screen.
 - 🖱️ **Move Around:** Move the pointer around the screen by lifting two fingers.
 - 🗑️ **Reset Canvas:** Erase the current drawing by lifting the thumb.